 In Table 26-12 (PPE thresholds per PPET8 and PPET16), "RU Allocation index = (b + DCM)" means the following.
 With the exception of a 2×996-tone RU, if DCM is applied in a given RU, the nominal packet padding value is based on the next larger RU size (RU index + 1).
 For example, if DCM is applied to a 242-tone RU then the nominal packet padding value for a 484-tone RU is used.
 If DCM is applied to 106-tone RU then the nominal packet padding value for a 242-tone RU is used.
 If DCM is applied to a 2×996-tone RU then the nominal packet padding value for a 2×996-tone RU is used.

+The nominal packet padding value for a 242-tone or larger RU or for a 106-tone RU with DCM is determined as follows.
+The RU size index is determined from Table 9-321e based on the RU size and whether or not DCM is applied.
+The number of space-time streams is the value of the TXVECTOR parameter NSTS for that user.
+The RU size index and the number of space-time streams identify the PPE Threshold Info field in the PPE Threshold List subfield in HE PHY Capabilities Information field in the HE Capabilities element received from the STA that is used.
+The constellation index is determined from Table 9-321d for the constellation used in the RU.
+The nominal packet padding value for that user is then determined from Table 26-12 using the constellation index and the identified PPE Threshold Info field.

 The nominal packet padding value shall be zero for all RU less than 242 unless the RU size is 106 and DCM is enabled.